mlwhan2209/ps-sleeper-api-wrapper/Readme.md

 This is my attempt at creating a Powershell API wrapper for Sleeper.

-What is the purpose of this?
-IDK, probably to put it on my resume one day I guess.
+The purpose is to make interacting with the Sleeper API easier.
+This module includes functions for:
+    'Get-SleeperUser'
+    'Get-SleeperAllLeagues'
+    'Get-SleeperLeague'
+    'Get-SleeperLeagueRosters'
+    'Get-SleeperLeagueUsers'
+    'Get-SleeperLeagueMatchups'
+    'Get-SleeperPlayoffWinnersBracket'
+    'Get-SleeperPlayoffLosersBracket'
+    'Get-SleeperLeagueTransactions'
+    'Get-SleeperLeagueTradedPicks'
+    'Get-SleeperSportInfo'
+    'Get-SleeperUserDrafts'
+    'Get-SleeperLeagueDrafts'
+    'Get-SleeperDraft'
+    'Get-SleeperDraftPicks'
+    'Get-SleeperDraftTradedPicks'
+    'Get-SleeperAllPlayers'
+    'Get-SleeperTrendingPlayers'